dclelland/Gong/README.md

 More specifically: there is a [global `MIDI` singleton](/Sources/MIDI.swift), which:

-- Creates a `MIDIClient` and subscribes to `MIDINotification` events (e.g., MIDI device connections and disconnections).
+- Creates a `MIDIClient` and subscribes to `MIDINotice` events (e.g., MIDI device connections and disconnections).
 - Creates a `MIDIInput`, connects it to all available `MIDISource` instances and subscribes to `MIDIPacket` events (e.g., MIDI note or control change messages).
 - Creates a `MIDIOutput`, which you can use to send `MIDIPackets` to devices.
-- Implements an observer pattern so classes implementing the `MIDIObserver` protocol can recieve `MIDINotification` and `MIDIPacket` messages.
+- Implements an observer pattern so classes implementing the `MIDIObserver` protocol can recieve `MIDINotice` and `MIDIPacket` messages.
 - Wraps any CoreMIDI wrapper calls that might `throw` in `try ~ catch` blocks and prints any exceptions that get thrown.

 If you prefer to write this kind of thing yourself, the CoreMIDI wrapper can be installed independently of the opinionated code.